-- Performing a check to see if the chemical(s)meets the definition and is on the PHS list http://ehs.mit.edu/site/content/particularly-hazardous-substance-review-160-mit-chemicals.
+- Performing a check to see if the chemical(s)meets the definition and is on the PHS list https://ehs.mit.edu/chemical-safety-program/dangerous-highly-toxic-chemicals/.
 If your chemical(s) is not listed it should still be evaluated for high acute toxicity, carcinogenicity, and/or reproductive toxicity.
 For more guidance on how to determine if a chemical is a PHS see Part II 10.3 Appendix IIC p.40. - 2.
-If listed or determined to be a PHS chemical then do a risk assessment to see if there are any procedures or protective measures "beyond" those already required for hazardous chemicals outlined in this section.
+If listed or determined to be a PHS chemical, then do a risk assessment to see if there are any procedures or protective measures "beyond" those already required for hazardous chemicals outlined in this section.
 Consider the total amount of the substance that will be used, the expected frequency of use, the chemical's routes of exposure, and the circumstances of its use in the proposed experiment. - 3.
-If it is determined that the PHS requires additional protective measures they can be found in Part II section 3.3 p.
+If it is determined that the PHS requires additional protective measures, they can be found in Part II section 3.3 p.
 27. - 4.
-If the chemical is not listed or determine to be a PHS or does not require additional protective measures then follow the procedures for Hazardous Chemicals outlined in this section.
+If the chemical is not listed or determine to be a PHS or does not require additional protective measures, then follow the procedures for Hazardous Chemicals outlined in this section.

 For very toxic or hazardous substances, or specialized practices, consideration must be given to whether additional consultation with safety professionals and development of Lab Specific SOPs is warranted or required.
+EHS or the EHS Coordinators/Chemical Hygiene Officer may decide if the lab should develop additional SOPs for PHSs.
 NOTE: Additional consideration should be given to laboratory operations involving hazardous substances that are sometimes carried out continuously or overnight.
 It is the responsibility of the researcher to design these overnight experiments with provisions to prevent the release of hazardous substances in the event of interruptions in utility services such as electricity, cooling water, and inert gas.
 Laboratory lights should be left on and appropriate signs should be posted on the entrance door(s) as well as near the experiment identifying the nature of the experiment and the hazardous substances in use.
-In some cases arrangements should be made for periodic inspection of the operation by other workers.
+In some cases, arrangements should be made for periodic inspection of the operation by other workers.
 Information should be posted on the signs indicating how to contact you in the event of an emergency.